-During the 1877-1878 winter season, Elizabeth, Ellen, and Mary Spooner and Mary Torrey were living elsewhere, and 23 Commonwealth was the home of East India merchant John Charles Phillips, Jr., and his wife Anna (Tucker) Phillips.
-In 1876, they had lived at 179 Beacon with his brother-in-law and sister, Alfred Belcher Hall and his wife, Margaret Welch (Phillips) Hall.
+During the 1877-1878 winter season, Elizabeth, Ellen, and Mary Spooner and Mary Torrey were living elsewhere, and 23 Commonwealth was the home of retired East India merchant John Charles Phillips, Jr., and his wife Anna (Tucker) Phillips.
+In 1876, they had lived at 179 Beacon with his brother-in-law and sister, Alfred Belcher Hall and Margaret Welch (Phillips) Hall.

 By 1879, the Phillipses had moved to 299 Berkeley and the Spooners and Miss Torrey were once again living at 23 Commonwealth.
 By the time of the 1880 US Census, Elizabeth Spooner’s and Mary Torrey’s niece, Fanny Sturgis, daughter of William Sturgis and Katherine Gore (Torrey) Sturgis, also lived with them.